isomerpages/moe-northvistapri/_our-school/School Services and Fees.md

 2. Free textbooks
 3. Free school attire
 4. Transport subsidy of 65% of school bus fares for students taking school bus, or $17 per month from month of approval, up to $204 per annum for students taking public transport.
 5. Subsidy for 7 meals per 5-day school week from month of approval, for up to 40 school weeks per annum.

+##### How to Apply

+Parents can approach the school directly if they require financial assistance.
+Please bring the following supporting documents with you during your application: